Skip to main content

 What toilets are available?

-Public toilets are available at the Glenelg Town Hall, Brian Nadilo, and Jimmy Melrose Reserves in Glenelg.
+Public toilets are available at the Glenelg Town Hall, Brian Nadilo Reserve and Jimmy Melrose Park in Glenelg.

 In Brighton, there are public toilets in Bindarra Reserve.